jakubjnowicki/github-listing-api/README.md

     2. GET /current_limits/?token={token}-> [OPTIONAL: personal github token]

-    Shows current limits of allowed requests to github api, user can pass as optional parameter personal github token which increase the limits of github api's usage by adding ?{PERSONAL_TOKEN}
+    Shows current limits of allowed requests to github api, user can pass as optional parameter personal github token, which increase the limits of github api's usage by adding /?{PERSONAL_TOKEN}

 >